AdeilsonESilva/counter/README.md

 Counter is an application to counter actions, habits, items, etc.

 ### Why was this app developed?
-I developed it as a case of the OneBrain selective process.
+I developed it as a case of the **onebrain** selective process.
 They sent me a prototype and I decided to improve the project.

 ### Who developed the new UI?
 [Darkton Hallisson](https://www.linkedin.com/in/darkton)